tkrop/go-testing/MAKEFILE.md

 ```

 The short cut targets can be customized by setting up the variables `TARGETS_*`
-(in upper letters), according to your preferrences in `Makefile.vars` or in
+(in upper letters), according to your preferences in `Makefile.vars` or in your
-your environment.
++environment.

 Other less customizable commands are targets to build, install, delete, and
 cleanup project resources: